Arpan-Saha-25/Anime-Site/readme.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is open-source.
+Feel free to contribute.